METALS-London nickel, copper retreat from multi-month highs

 By Enrico Dela Cruz

-MANILA, Feb 7 (Reuters) - London nickel fell on Thursday, extending its pullback from a more than four-month peak reached the day before on supply concerns, while copper retreated after a three-day rise amid a stronger dollar.
+MANILA, Feb 7 (Reuters) - London nickel fell on Thursday, extending a pullback from its highest since late August 2018 hit in the previous session on supply concerns, while copper retreated after a three-session rise amid a stronger dollar.

-Trading remained subdued, however, with markets in China still closed for the week-long Lunar New Year holiday.
+Trading remained subdued, however, with markets in China closed for the week-long Lunar New Year holiday.

 * A stronger greenback makes dollar-denominated metals more expensive for holders of other currencies.